Research-Based

 Altitude Boost Training Supplements result

-Altitude Boost allegedly works by stimulating the production of hemoglobin and hematocrit.
-The website claims it mimics the effects of high-altitude training, though exactly how remains unclear.
-The presumed benefit of high-altitude training is that it forces the body to produce more red blood cells while strengthening the lungs and heart muscles.
+Altitude Boost allegedly works by stimulating hemoglobin and hematocrit production.
+The website claims it mimics high-altitude training effects, though the mechanism remains unclear.
+The presumed benefit of high-altitude training is that it forces the body to produce more red blood cells while strengthening lung and heart muscles.
 Altitude Boost also claims to help the body absorb more iron so hemoglobin carries oxygen more efficiently.

 Ingredients in Altitude Boost